directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### registerUser Function:

-- This function is called when the user taps the "Register" button.
+This function is called when the user taps the "Register" button.

 - It first checks if the email and password fields are not empty.
 If they are empty, it sets the alertMessage and shows the alert.
-- Then it constructs a URL for the user registration endpoint.
+- Then it constructs a URL for the user registration endpoint `/user`.
 - It creates a dictionary body containing the email and password.
 - Converts the body dictionary to JSON data.
 - Constructs a POST request with the JSON data in the HTTP body.
 - Executes the request asynchronously using URLSession.shared.dataTask.
 - Handles the response or any error that occurs during the network request.
-If successful, it dismisses the view using the presentationMode.
+- If successful, it dismisses the view using the presentationMode.

 ### showAlert Function: